 Do you understand that once we are saved, He will never leave?
 Therefore we occupy the same house.
 (Our bodies are the house.)
 He loves us, much more than we do our own children.
 He has so much to say to us- He prays for us, and even has good gifts to give His children.
 But, we are asleep- unaware that He is even there.
 We just ignore Him, while his heart longs to communicate with us.
 And this greatly greaves the paternal heart of God our Father.

-Not only is the father and Holy Spirit grieved, but so is the Beloved Bridegroom- the Lord Jesus.
+Not only is the father and Holy Spirit grieved,-our comforter, but so is the Beloved Bridegroom- the Lord Jesus.
 The Lover of our souls, the heavenly Bridegroom is jealous for our affections.
-If you have ever been betrayed, or discarded by someone as if you were something less-than-desirable, then you have the capacity to know how the Lord feels when you and I walk away from Him.
+If you have ever been betrayed, or discarded by someone, as if you were something less-than-desirable, then you have the capacity to know how the Lord feels when you and I walk away from Him.

 There can be no doubt that I am drifting away from my first love, when I find myself falling into the habitual sin of prayerlessness.
 (We will talk about prayer, in depth in the next chapter) Prayerlessness is never intentional.
 The world and its cares simply crowd Him out.
 Since He is the source of love, how can I possibly love others as myself?
 (Matthew 22:37-40) The truth is, when I leave Him and the security of His love, I don’t love my self very much and have no ability to love others-not the way He commands.
 The other sins follow close behind, such as an endless progression, and vain attempt, to fill the emptiness of my soul.
 The end of this path always leaves me more empty and miserable.
 It is the grace of God that lets me wonder away from Him, find myself empty, and it is grace that leads me back home.
 Apart from Him, I can do nothing, including return home to Him!
 I need His grace to come home as much as I needed His grace to save me.
 This is an oft repeated prayer when I feel my heart grow cold towards the Lord Jesus “Lord I can’t even love you without you, please draw me back to you!”
 I am humbled by the fact that, even as I cry out for mercy, He knows, because He wrote my story that I will wonder from Him again.
 And yet, He still wraps His love around me and welcomes me home.
 How inexhaustible is the mercy and grace of God!
 How longsuffering is His unfailing love!